ue22-p20/web-intro/notebooks/10-html-basics.md

 +++ {"slideshow": {"slide_type": ""}}

 * the `<tag> ... </tag>` notation
-* unambiguously maps to a tree structure - known as an Abstract Syntax Tree
+* unambiguously maps to a tree structure
+  known as an Abstract Syntax Tree (AST)
 * referred to in all documentation as "*the DOM* "

 +++ {"cell_style": "split", "slideshow": {"slide_type": "slide"}}